 - If a ticket request remains unassigned in the queue for more than 10 minutes, it is moved to the Unassigned tickets view.

-- Data collected via custom ticket fields as part of a Transfer to agent event created in bot builder.
-This data can include customer location, the nature of their issue, or really any information you want to gather.
+- Data collected via custom ticket fields as part of an Ask for details event created in bot builder, or as part of the default messaging response.
+This data can include customer location, the nature of their issue, or any information you want to gather.

 - Channel | is | Messaging set as the ticket submission channel, to create routing rules that apply only to messaging tickets.
 If you do not specify messaging as the channel, all incoming tickets will have this trigger applied.
 Any triggers with other channels specified (email, for example) that do not include messaging will not fire.